tobyjamesthomas/UofTHacksIII-VIT/README.md

 # UofTHacksIII-VIT

-# VIT was conceptualized and created by Paul Mullins.
+VIT was conceptualized and created by Paul Mullins, with the help of Toby Thomas and Lisa Guo.

 A sensory substitution for sight, to be used by the visually impaired.
 This system turns depth information into a haptic vibration array.
 This array is to be placed on the user's back to create a vibratory landscape of the user's surroundings, where closer objects trigger stronger vibrations.